vippsas/vipps-recurring-api/README.md

 # Vipps Recurring API

 This repository contains developer resources for the Vipps Recurring API.
-This API is now officially launched.
 For more information about this product, please see [Faste betalinger med Vipps](https://www.vipps.no/produkter-og-tjenester/bedrift/faste-betalinger/faste-betalinger/).